apache/skywalking/docs/en/guides/How-to-build.md

 1. Run `./mvnw clean package -DskipTests`
 1. All packages are in `/dist`.(.tar.gz for Linux and .zip for Windows).

+### Advanced compile
+SkyWalking is a complex maven project, including many modules, which could cause long compiling time.
+If you just want to recompile part of the project, you have following options
+- Compile agent and package
+>  ./mvnw package -Pagent,dist
+- Compile backend and package
+>  ./mvnw package -Pbackend,dist
+- Compile UI and package
+>  ./mvnw package -Pui,dist

 ## Setup your IntelliJ IDEA
 1. Import the project as a maven project
 1. Run `./mvnw compile -Dmaven.test.skip=true` to compile project and generate source codes.
 Because we use gRPC and protobuf.